-Many of the DL105 series instructions will allow V-memory pointers as an operand.
-Pointers can be useful in ladder logic programming, but can be difficult to understand or implement in your application if you do not have prior experience with pointers (commonly known as indirect addressing).
+Many of the DL105 series instructions will allow V-memory pointers as a operand (commonly known as indirect addressing).
 Pointers allow instructions to obtain data from V-memory locations referenced by the pointer value.

-NOTE: In the DL105, V-memory addressing is in octal.
-However the value in the pointer location which will reference a V-memory location is viewed as HEX.
-Use the Load Address instruction to move an address into the pointer location.
+NOTE: DL105 V-memory addressing is in octal.
+However, the pointers reference a V-memory location with values viewed as HEX.
+Use the Load Address (LDA) instruction to move an address into the pointer location.
 This instruction performs the Octal to Hexadecimal conversion automatically.

-The following example uses a pointer operand in a Load instruction.
-V-memory location 3000 is the pointer location.
-V3000 contains the value 400, which is the HEX equivalent of the Octal address V-memory location V2000.
-The CPU copies the data from V2000 into the lower word of the accumulator.
+In the following simple example we are using a pointer operand in a Load instruction.
+V-memory location 2000 is being used as the pointer location.
+V2000 contains the value 440 which the CPU views as the Hex equivalent of the Octal address V-memory location V2100.
+The CPU will copy the data from V2100 which in this example contains the value 2635 into the lower word of the accumulator.

-The following example is similar to the one above, except for the LDA (load address) instruction, which automatically converts the Octal address to the Hex equivalent.
+The following example is identical to the one above with one exception.
+The LDA (Load Address) instruction automatically converts the Octal address to Hex.

-Load (LD)

-The Load instruction is a 16-bit instruction that loads the value (Aaaa), which is either a V-memory location or a 4-digit constant, into the lower 16 bits of the accumulator.
+Load (LD) The Load instruction is a 16 bit instruction that loads the value (Aaaa), which is either a V-memory location or a 4 digit constant, into the lower 16 bits of the accumulator.
 The upper 16 bits of the accumulator are set to 0.